StackVista/stackstate-docs/k8s-quick-start-guide.md

 When your StackState SaaS instance has been set up and configured, you will receive an email from StackState with the required login details.
 This quick start guide will help you get started and get your own data into your StackState SaaS instance.

+To integrate your cluster(s) with StackState you can either follow the instuctions for Kubernetes and/or OpenShift.
 * [Integrate with Kubernetes](#kubernetes-quick-start-guide)
 * [Integrate with OpenShift](#openshift-quick-start-guide)